-6 Get-Your-Body Back Moves for New Moms
+8 Get-Your-Body-Back Moves for New Moms

 How They’re Done: Your goal is to contract and hold the muscles that control the flow of urine.
 To get which muscles they are, start by doing the exercise while you use the bathroom.
 As you urinate, manipulate your muscles until the stream temporarily stops.
 Then release and let the urine flow.
 Remember what that feels like, and when you're not urinating, contract, hold, and release those same muscles.
-The more you do and the longer you hold those muscles, the better control you will have over those leaks caused by sneezing, laughing, or picking up your baby.
+Try to do this 10 times per session, three times a day.